 The various definitions. frameworks, classifications linked to the concept of 'impact' focus on 1 or more aspects.
-For а better understanding, we bring together in them the framework below.
-For more information on the SFDR, scope 1-3, materiality, the ABC framework. the different forms of investments, ... we refer you to the IFB publication1.
+For better а understanding, we bring them together in the framework below.
+For more information on the SFDR, scope 1-3, materiality, the ABC framework, the different forms of investments, ... we refer you to the IFB publication.